 What are the options for global governance in the coming decade and beyond that address the most pressing global challenges of the future?
-In search of the answers, GGF fellows collaborate on new and innovative ways of thinking about a future that they themselves will help to shape.
+In search of answers, GGF fellows collaborate on developing new and innovative ways of thinking about a future that they themselves will help to shape.

 The GGF method supports the fellows in this ambitious task by providing an intellectually challenging framework that enables structured and rigorous thinking.
 Drawing on the field of future studies, the fellows use instruments such as trend analysis and scenario planning to create tangible responses to critical questions of governance.

 GGF fellows combine their insights on possible future developments with their distinct normative convictions about the shape and role of global governance.
-The GGF method provides a platform for intercultural communication: fellows can safely challenge each other’s ideas, pursue innovative thinking and create a set of alternative developments and options for preparing global governance for uncertain futures.
+The GGF method provides a platform for intercultural communication: fellows can safely challenge each other’s ideas, pursue innovative thinking, and create a set of alternative developments and options for preparing global governance for uncertain futures.
 The results reflect the common ground between the five countries and three world regions, while at the same time highlighting the divergences that global governance must overcome in order to jointly confront global challenges.

 The fellows do not stop at merely creating possible futures.
 Using their scenarios as a blueprint, the fellows turn to the even more ambitious task of designing strategic options that will be resilient against deep uncertainties and current political realities.
 To this end, they must design strategies for winning support and forging alliances at the national and international levels.

 To address a wide range of specific policy challenges of the future, GGF fellows divide into three working groups, each closely examining a particular topic.
 The GGF 2027 working groups looked ahead at the year 2027, focusing on data governance, global health and transnational terrorism.